What is a Snapshot?

 1) Snapshots are not backups.

-Take the snapshot, make the changes to the virtual machine, and delete/commit the snapshot as
+the virtual machine, and delete/commit the snapshot as

-soon as the proper working state of the virtual machine is verified.
+soon as the proper working state of the virtual machine is

 2) VMware recommends using only 2-3 snapshots in a chain.

-An excessive number of snapshots in a chain or snapshots large in size may cause decreased
+chain or snapshots large in size may cause decreased

 virtual machine and host performance.

-Creating large snapshot files can fill up available storage space causing ALL VM’s on that device to
+available storage space causing ALL VM’s on that device to

 become inoperative until corrective action can take place.
-In other words, a Snapshot on any

-single host has the potential to impact all other hosted VM’s on that storage device.
+single host has the potential to impact all other hosted

 Snapshot files can become corrupt.

-The size of a Snapshot disk has a direct impact on the length of time it takes to delete the
+direct impact on the length of time it takes to delete the

 snapshot associated to the VM.